Zimtiru/-Getting_and_Cleaning_Data/CodeBook.md

 Merges the training and test sets to create one data set:

-  -train/X_train.txt and test/X_test.txt(XTrTe), result in a 10299x561 data frame (Number of Instances: 10299 instances by  561  Attributes)
+  -train/X_train.txt and test/X_test.txt(XTrTe), result in a 10299x561 data frame (10299 instances by  561  Attributes)

   -train/subject_train.txt and test/subject_test.txt(Subj), result in a 10299x1 data frame with subject IDs